 5. Air Conditioning & Ventilation

 If or when more information is announced about the Disney Skyliner, I will update this post as soon as possible.
-Until then, who else is excited to hop on a gondola?

 Featured Image: Courtesy of Walt Disney World Resort